 By law, the president nominates a Fed chair and the two vice chairs for four-year terms.
-They must be confirmed by the Senate for those positions in a vote distinct from their confirmation as a member of the Fed Board of Governors.
-Jerome Powell’s term as chair expires in February 2022; Biden has nominated him for a second term.
-The president has also nominated current Fed governor Lael Brainard to succeed Richard Clarida for a four-year term as vice chair; he resigned on January 14, 2022, two weeks before his term as a Fed governor was to expire, after controversy over trading in his personal portfolio during the pandemic.
-The president has yet to name a successor to Randal Quarles, whose term as vice chair for (bank) supervision ended in October 2021; he resigned as a Fed governor at the end of December 2021.
+They must be confirmed by the Senate for those positions in a vote distinct from their confirmation as members of the Fed Board of Governors.
+Jerome Powell was confirmed for a second four-year term as chair on May 12, 2022.
+Biden nominated, and the Senate confirmed on April 26, 2022, sitting Fed governor Lael Brainard to succeed Richard Clarida for a four-year term as vice chair.
+In May 2022, the Senate also confirmed Biden’s nominations of Lisa Cook for a term as governor that expires 2024 and Philip Jefferson for a term as governor that expires 2036.

 |Name||Must Leave By||Bank||Age Now||Age Appointed|

 |Patrick Harker||June 2025||Philadelphia||63||56|